Home

 The PID_AutoTuningInit statement should be called once, before regular calls to the PID_AutoTuningRunning start.

-Before using PID_AutoTuningInit, the PID_Init statement from the PID Controller library should be executed to
+Before using PID_AutoTuningInit, the PID_Init statement from the PID Controller library should be executed to preset the PIDsetpoint variable and perform the other needed setups.

+While the auto tuning operation is in progress, the pidATrunning library variable will have the value 1.
 Once the operation has been completed, the pidATcompleted variable will be set to 1.
-In case of an error that canceled
+In case of an error that canceled the auto tuning process, pidATerror will get a positive value representing the error code.

+If (pidAToutputStart + pidAT_outStep) or (pidAToutputStart - pidAT_outStep) values are beyond the limits defined by the PID_outMin and PID_outMax from the PID Controller library, the error codes in pidATerror will be 1 or 2.
 The error code 3 will be returned if it times out while waiting the process variable to cross the setpoint value.

-When the pidATcompleted variable is finally set to 1 (the auto tuning has been completed), the calculated gains
+When the pidATcompleted variable is finally set to 1 (the auto tuning has been completed), the calculated gains will be stored in the PID Auto Tuning Library variables pidATKp, pidATKi and pidATKd.

 • PID Controller Process Simulator

-of the PID controller that is implemented using the OshonSoft PID Controller and PID Auto Tuning libraries
+This tool can be used to effectively simulate the real operation and the auto tuning feature of the PID controller that is implemented using the OshonSoft PID Controller and PID Auto Tuning libraries for the OshonSoft basic compilers.

-When the Process Simulator tool is opened and the simulation started, it automatically loads the
+When the Process Simulator tool is opened and the simulation started, it automatically loads the addresses of the PID Controller library defined variables PIDtimeMS, PIDsetpoint, PIDinput and PIDoutput to be able to interact with those values during the code simulation.

 PIDtimeMS is continuously updated with the (faster) simulated real time values.

-The value in the PIDoutput variable is the output of the PID controller and it is used to calculate the changes
+The value in the PIDoutput variable is the output of the PID controller and it is used to calculate the changes of the process variable with the simulated time based on the defined process parameters.

-The current value of the process variable is continuously loaded into the PIDinput variable that is used
+The current value of the process variable is continuously loaded into the PIDinput variable that is used as the input from the process in the PID controller basic program implementation.

-The desired value of the setpoint stored in the PIDsetpoint variable by the PID controller will be plotted
+The desired value of the setpoint stored in the PIDsetpoint variable by the PID controller will be plotted on the display, together with the PIDinput and PIDoutput values, to create the function graphs.

 The Process Simulator tool keeps the process variable in the range 0-100.